pingcap/docs/sql-statements/sql-statement-admin-show-ddl.md

     - `pausing`: indicates that the operation is being paused.
     - `paused`: indicates that the operation has been paused.
 This state only appears when you use the [`ADMIN PAUSED DDL JOBS`](/sql-statements/sql-statement-admin-pause-ddl.md) command to pause the DDL job.
 You can use the [`ADMIN RESUME DDL JOBS`](/sql-statements/sql-statement-admin-resume-ddl.md) command to resume the DDL job.
     - `done`: indicates that the operation has been successfully executed on the TiDB owner node, but other TiDB nodes have not yet synchronized the changes performed by this DDL job.
-- `COMMENTS`: contains other information for auxiliary diagnostic purposes.
+- `COMMENTS`: contains additional information for diagnostic purposes.
     - `ingest`: ingest tasks for accelerated adding index backfill configured via [`tidb_ddl_enable_fast_reorg`](/system-variables.md#tidb_ddl_enable_fast_reorg-new-in-v630)。
     - `txn`: transaction-based index backfill after [`tidb_ddl_enable_fast_reorg`](/system-variables.md#tidb_ddl_enable_fast_reorg-new-in-v630) is disabled.
     - `txn-merge`: transactional backfilling with a temporary index that gets merged with the original index when the backfilling is finished.
     - `DXF`: tasks executed with Distributed eXecution Framework (DXF) configured via [`tidb_enable_dist_task`](/system-variables.md#tidb_enable_dist_task-new-in-v710).
     - `service_scope`: the service scope of the TiDB node configured via [`tidb_service_scope`](/system-variables.md#tidb_service_scope-new-in-v740).
-    - `thread`: concurrency of backfill tasks.
+    - `thread`: the concurrency of backfill tasks.
 You can set the initial value by `tidb_ddl_reorg_worker_cnt`.
 It supports dynamic modification via [`ADMIN ALTER DDL JOBS`](/sql-statements/sql-statement-admin-alter-ddl.md).
-    - `batch_size`: batch size of backfill tasks.
+    - `batch_size`: the batch size of backfill tasks.
 You can set the initial value by `tidb_ddl_reorg_batch_size`.
 It supports dynamic modification via `ADMIN ALTER DDL JOBS`.
     - `max_write_speed`: flow control during ingest task import.
 The initial value can be set with `tidb_ddl_reorg_max_write_speed`.
 It supports dynamic modification via `ADMIN ALTER DDL JOBS`.

 </CustomContent>